wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Progress Reports/Grace/ProgressReport6.md

   * Training an agent using imitation learning.
 There is no output for some reason.
   * I downloaded KITTI dataset and am attempting to find if it is possible to convert into Vista-compatible files.

+## Waymo Research
+  * What is the data in Waymo and NuScene?
+What types of files, what does it measure, etc.
+  * How do I use the data?
+Research simulators that use it.
+  * Is there any overlap between Waymo/NuScene with Vista?